 A boy witnesses his parents’ marriage falling apart after his mother finds another man.

-Wildlife (To Be Classified) is screening as part of the Brisbane International Film Festival, running from 11th – 21st October 2018.
-The film is expected to earn a national release later in the year.
+Wildlife is screening as part of the Brisbane International Film Festival, running from 11th – 21st October 2018.